Cumin Lamb Stir-Fry

 Stir-Fry Vegetables

-In the same wok, add a bit more oil if necessary, and toss in sliced onion, bell peppers, and any other desired vegetables.
-Stir-fry for a few minutes until they are slightly softened but still crisp.
+In the same wok, toss in a bit more oil if needed, then throw in your onion, bell pepper, and any other goodies you want!
+Just a few minutes of stir-frying until they’re soft but still a little crisp—so good!

 Add Garlic and Ginger